 If all these 6 factors that ensure a decent website UX and behavior are met, website visitors will enjoy using your resource and show good behavior.
 So it is worth tracking these factors.

-Yet not only the mentioned statistics and analytics results prove that UX plays a major role in 2020.
+Yet not only the mentioned statistics and analytics results prove that UX plays a major role.
 Recently, Google has published a 108-page online book – UX playbook.
 It’s full of tested tips on how to increase sales with UX.
 The review is based on A/B tests of a broad range of research, analytics, and articles.
 Having studied several thousands of retail websites, Google Analytics has found out that there are certain universal UX elements.

 The book includes a checklist that helps to analyze and improve the UX of a mobile website in 6 key fields: